Stars vs. Lightning Prediction & Picks - December 4

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-In the past 10 contests, the Stars have put up a record of 6-2-2.
-They have put up 42 goals, while their opponents have scored 29.
-They have gone on the power play 33 times during that span, and have capitalized with 12 goals (36.4% of opportunities).
+The Stars have a 6-2-2 record over their past 10 contests.
+They have totaled 42 goals while allowing 29 in that period.
+On the power play, 33 opportunities have resulted in 12 goals (36.4% success rate).

-Ahead of watching this matchup, here is a glimpse at which team we predict will bring home the victory in Monday's action on the ice.
+Before watching this matchup, here's our pick for which team will take home the victory in Monday's hockey action.

 Stars vs. Lightning Predictions for Monday

-Our computer projection model for this encounter expects a final result of Stars 4, Lightning 3.
+Our computer projections model for this contest predicts a final tally of Stars 4, Lightning 3.

 - Spread Pick: Lightning (+1.5)